shiftsystems/shift-mon/docs/Install.md

           #downsampling_period: '1d:1m,7d:5m' # only available if you have an license of Victoriametrics
           #retention_filter: '{db=~`opnsense|windows`}:30d' # only available if you have an license of Victoriametrics
           #license: "GET_YOUR_OWN" # only available if you have an license of Victoriametrics

+          # List of for accessing Victoriametrics
-          tokens:
+          # tokens:
-            - '{{ secret_token }}'
-            - '{{ other_secret_token }}'
+          #  - '{{ other_secret_token }}'
-          users:
+          # List of users for accessing Victoriametrics using http Basic auth
+          #users:
-            - user: victoriametrics
+          #  - user: victoriametrics
-              password: victoriametrics
+          #    password: victoriametrics
            # uncomment these lines if you want to add your own rules to vmalert
            #rule_files:
            #pango: "{{ playbook_dir}}/rule-files/pango.yaml"
         victorialogs:
           domain: logs.example.com
-          tokens:
-            - 'its-log-its-log'
+          # List of tokens allowed to access Victorialogs
+          #tokens:
-            - 'its-big-its-heavy-its-wood'
+          #  - 'its-big-its-heavy-its-wood'
-          users:
+          # List of Users allowed to Access victorialogs using http basic auth
+          #users:
-            - user: victorialogs
+          #  - user: victorialogs
-              password: "victorialogs"
+          #    password: "victorialogs"
           retention_period: '30d'
-          #syslog_port: '514' # uncomment if you want to use Victorialogs as a syslog server Please use Telegraf as syslog if possible
         vmanomaly_enabled: true
         email:
           enabled: true